-This MP covers all aspects of the environmental monitoring (EM) undertaken around the PoB annual MD for 2023.
-Typically the PoB annual MD campaign is approximately 5 to 7 days and is expected to be undertaken in April 2023.
+This MP covers all aspects of the environmental monitoring (EM) undertaken around the PoB annual MD.
+Typically the PoB annual MD campaign is approximately 5 to 7 days and is executed in between March to June each year..
 This monitoring, herein referred to as "activity based monitoring" includes several aspects which are implemented at different locations and frequency (Section 2.3).